siriusb-nox/ONT-workshop-Oct-2023/C_read_corrtrim_CANU.md

-## C. ONT DATA CORRECTION AND FILTERING
+## C.1.
+ONT DATA CORRECTION AND FILTERING

 There are several programs that can operate with ONT reads.
 In this workshop, we will rely on `canu`, which is a program designed to perform ONT read correction, filtering (removal of bases or fragments from sequences with low quality) and scaffold assembly.
 The program **requires a lot of resources for its execution** (this depends on the size of the genomes, their complexity and the initial amount of data being used for its execution. **The program recommends starting the run with an amount of data that represents between 20x-60x+ theoretical coverage (e.g., Sun et al., 2021).** The program can operate with lower ammounts of input data but at the expense of higher error rates (higher number of miscalled bases on the read after correction analysis).